 Perform all these general maintenance cleaning tips every 2-3 months.

 Empty the canister into the trash can.
+Mine is often filled with so much pet hair!

 Next, remove the canister from the cyclone.
-Mine has a little button to push near the top.
+Mine has a little release button to push near the top.

 Rinse the canister in cold water.

-How to Clean a Dyson Filter
+How to Clean a Dyson Vacuum Filter

 Remove all the filters on your vacuum.
-I have a filter A and a filter B. Filter A is in the side housing.
+I have a filter A, and a filter B. Filter A is in the side housing.
 Remove the housing and pop out the filter.

 Filter B is located under where the canister sits.
 Open the lid and take out the filter.

-Filter A consists of two parts – a soft filter and another filter with a plastic housing.
-For the soft filter wash under cold water until it runs clear.
-It helps to run it under the cold water, squeeze it out, and repeat this process on both sides of the filter.
+Filter A consists of a soft filter and another filter with plastic housing.
+Wash the soft filter under cold water until it runs clear.

-For the other part of the filter – rinse under cold water, turn it over, and shake it out.
+For the other part of the filter – rinse it under cold water, turn it over, and shake it out.
 Do this until the water runs clear.

 How to Clean Dyson Canister Filter